bougar/denodo-exercise/README.md

     - User who made the purchase
     - Total amount of the purchase

+# Variables
+- `query.minimumFrequencyTotalAmount`: Minimum total amount of a purchase to be considered for the most frequent age range calculation.
+Default value is `100`.

 # Decisions
 ## Hexagonal Architecture and DDD
 The project is designed with Hexagonal Architecture in mind.
 This architecture allows to decouple